loyjoy/welcome/documentation/introduction/GET_STARTED.md

 </p>

-Depending on your chat experience, you will find information on your customers behaviour in the chat.
+Depending on your chat experience, you will find information on your customers' behaviour in the chat.

 <p align="center">